avereon/xenon/README.md

 ### Contact Information ###

-* This project is owned by Xeomar
+* This project is owned by Avereon
-* Contact mark@xeomar.com for information
+* Contact mark@avereon.com for information